wangzhongchunongithub/ko-vm-change-detector/README.md

 */
 vm_detector.detect(vm, { fullTracking: false }, function ()
                 {
-                    console.log("There are changes happend on viewmodel");
+                    console.log("There are changes happened on viewmodel");
                 });

 ```